yurtrimu/BinaryConversion/README.md

 # BinaryConversion Library
-A open, two-file library mainly used to convert and revert Strings Integers to Binary
+An open, two-file library mainly used to convert and revert Strings Integers to Binary

 The current functions are
 ```